 - (2) Avoided cost schedules filed within 12 months after an RFP will be based directly on the bids received pursuant to that RFP. - (3) Avoided cost schedules filed more than 12 months after an RFP will be based on estimates included in the utility's current integrated resource plan filed pursuant to WAC 480-100-238 and the results of the most recent bidding process.
-The electric utility must file documentation supporting its estimated avoided cost schedule. - (42) Electric utilities may revise an estimated avoided cost schedule at any time.
-Such revisions revised schedule must be filed with the commission and are subject to commission approval16.
+The electric utility must file documentation supporting its estimated avoided cost schedule. - (4) Electric utilities may revise an avoided cost schedule at any time.
+Such revisions must be filed with the commission and are subject to commission approval. - (5) The avoided cost schedule provides only general information to potential bidders about the costs of new power supplies.
+It does not provide a guaranteed contract price for electricity. - (6) For projects rated at one megawatt capacity or less, the most recently approved long-term avoided costs will be the basis for prices offered. - (7) For projects in excess of one megawatt, the avoided cost will be the lowest bid among the project proposals with an acceptable evaluation.